-Napa Valley Transportation Authority has not received any Title VI Investigations or Lawsuits since the submission of its last Title VI Program.
-The NVTA did receive two complaints in 2014 as outlined below.
-No complaints were received in 2015 or 2016.
-Below is the list used for tracking these incidents:
+IN 2018, the Napa Valley Transportation Authority started using a customer service platform called HappyFox to log, track and respond to all suggestions, complaints and questions.
+Napa Valley Transportation Authority has not received any Title VI Investigations or Lawsuits since the submission of its last Title VI Program. -The NVTA did receive two complaints in 2014-2018 and 2019 as outlined below.
+No complaints were received in 2015 or 20162017.-Below is the list used for tracking these incidents: